thomas-haslwanter/statsintro/rst/statsDistributions.rst

 normally distributed with expectation :math:`\mu` and standard deviation :math:`\sigma`, one denotes: :math:`\,X \sim N(\mu,\sigma)` or :math:`\,X \in N(\mu,\sigma)`.

-**Note:**

-In Python, the most elegant way of working with distribution function is a two-step procedure:

-  - In the first step, you create your distribution (e.g. *nd = stats.norm()*).
-Note that is a *distribution* (in Python parlance a "frozen distribution"), not a function yet!
-  - In the second step, you decide which function you want to use from this distribution, , and calculate the function value for the desired x-input (e.g. *y = nd.cdf(x)*)

 |ipynb| `30_figs_DistributionNormal.ipynb <http://nbviewer.ipython.org/url/raw.github.com/thomas-haslwanter/statsintro/master/ipynb/30_figs_DistributionNormal.ipynb>`_